Characters: One Piece: The Marines

 - Meaningful Name: His name is derived from the Momotaro legends.

-- No Celebrities Were Harmed: His appearance is based off of late Japanese actor Yusaku Matsuda.
+- No Celebrities Were Harmed: His appearance is based off of late Japanese actor Yusaku Matsuda, particularly the man’s role of drifter P.I.
+Shuichi Tsujiyama in Detective Story.
+Kuzan even wears the same sleeping mask as this role.

 - Oh Crap: When Aokiji realizes that he can't freeze Whitebeard's shockwave-based Tremor-Tremor powers.

-- Older Than They Look: Was already as high as a Vice Admiral 20 years ago, implying that he is at least in his mid-to-late forties, despite looking like he's around thirty.
+- Older than They Look: Was already tall as a Vice Admiral 20 years ago, implying that he is at least in his mid-to-late forties, despite looking like he's around thirty.
 He also doesn't appear to age much between the attack on Ohara and the present story.

 - He's 49 after the Time Skip.
 That makes him only three years older than Crocodile, who looks way older than he does.

 - One-Man Army: This is a guy who can freeze over a hundred miles of ocean without strain.
-Or nonchalantly stop a 300ft-tall Tsunami.
+Or nonchalantly stop a 300 foot-tall tsunami.

 - Authority Equals Asskicking: Goes with being an Admiral.

-- Hero Killer: While somewhat more reasonable than the other admirals, he is still one of the Marine's feared "Greatest Attack Force".
+- Hero Killer: While somewhat more reasonable than the other admirals, he is still one of the Marine's feared "Ultimate Assault Force".

-- Person of Mass Destruction: He can start an ice age all by himself if he wanted to.
+- Person of Mass Destruction: He could start an ice age all by himself if he wanted to.

 - To put it in perspective, his battle with Akainu changed Punk Hazard's weather permanently.
-His half is an entire frozen wasteland with frequent blizzards.
+His half is a frozen wasteland with frequent blizzards.

 - The Other Darrin: In the English dub of Unlimited Adventure, Aokiji was played by Bob Carter.
 In the actual series, he's played by Jason Douglas.